reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 `## Service #{{ serviceNo $index}}: {{$service.Name}}`

-The first entry with the range loop add's a header to the report using markdown syntax and it includes the `$index` variable.
+The first entry with the range loop adds a header to the report using markdown syntax and it includes the `$index` variable.
 The name of the service from the `.Name` sub-field from the `$service` variable is also used.
-Both the `$index` & `$service` are asigned as part of the range call above.
+Both the `$index` & `$service` are assigned as part of the range call above.

 The next section is using a markdown format table.
 The columns, column names and widths are setup with the `|` marker, this block of text is included in the output as is.